Camineet/JavaScript-Unit-Testing/README.md

 isPrototypeOf
 -------------

 This inheritance function checks if an object's prototype is the prototype of another object.
 Assuming that an object and its parent object are compared, the function will return true.
-The function will also traverse an inheritance hierarchy to check if an object's prototype is the same as a parent object's prototype in scenarions where there is more than one degree of separation in the lineage hierarchy.
+The function will also traverse an inheritance hierarchy to check if an object's prototype is the same as a parent object's prototype in scenarios where there is more than one degree of separation in the lineage hierarchy.

 librariesOOO
 ------------